MicrosoftDocs/well-architected/well-architected/saas-isv/design-principles.md

 # Design principles of an ISV workload

 - ISVs are different from other users of the cloud because their solution *is* their business.
 This means that the solution's reliability and security are critical to the health of the company.
-If the workload is unavailable, the company can't generate revenue.
+If the workload is unavailable, the company can't generate revenue; if you experience a major security breach, your entire company might be at risk.
 - At the same time, many ISVs - especially startups - are often resource-constrained.
 They might not have teams - or even people - dedicated to concerns like cloud architecture, governance, security, or deployment automation.
 It's common for everyone to be involved in everything.
 This is coupled with a heavy focus on minimizing all unnecessary costs.
 Aggressive tradeoffs often have to be made so that the company can get through its next phase of growth.
 - Some ISVs grow rapidly, and the way that you design a solution at a low volume of scale is typically quite different to that at a high scale.
 This means that architectural flexibility is important.
 You won't get everything right upfront, so it's important to figure out how you can adapt as you go and grow.